-The magnetoresistance (MR) of high-Tc cuprate superconductors (HTSC's) is studied.
+The magnetoresistance (MR) of high-(Formula presented) cuprate superconductors (HTSCșs) is studied.
 We have shown that the Zeeman term of the Maki-Thompson (MT) process could not be detected in the longitudinal MR of 90 K YBCO crystals.
 We show here that the MT process is thought to be also negligible in the transverse MR of 90 K and Zn-doped YBCO crystals.
 The MR, which has been assigned previously to a MT-orbital process, is more naturally understood as normal-state orbital MR that is proportional to the square of the Hall angle.
-We conclude that the MT-fluctuation is vanishingly small, at least above Tc, in these HTSC's.
-In addition to the Hall measurements, MR measurements also support the hypothesis of two distinct relaxation times in HTSC's.
+We conclude that the MT-fluctuation is vanishingly small, at least above (Formula presented), in these HTSCșs.
+In addition to the Hall measurements, MR measurements also support the hypothesis of two distinct relaxation times in HTSCșs.

 |Number of pages||4|

 |Journal||Physical Review B - Condensed Matter and Materials Physics|